 You will graduate with less debt

 Tuition fees at any traditional 4 year college are expensive.
-Most students can only afford to attend college by taking on student loans, which means they spend the next few years after graduation paying back their debt.
+Most students can only afford to attend college by taking on student loans.
+That means they spend the next few years after graduation paying back their debt.

 The 2+2 program can help soften the blow significantly.
 Community college is much cheaper to attend than any 4-year college.
 By earning general education credits at a community college and then transferring into a 4-year institution, you save a lot by paying lower tuition fees during the first two years.
 This means you will graduate with less debt and will be able to pay back your loans much faster than students who complete their college education through the traditional route.